Moonlight Mile Herb Farm © 2015 Susan Burek

 Mix with wild birdseed enough to cover the seed.

-winter oil will store in fridge for 1 month.
+winter oil will store in fridge for one week.

 Fueling Our Poultry's Energy Backyard Poultry Magazine October/November 2010.
 Author Susan Burek